-GHGs other than CO2 from energy use emitted by Panasonic include hydrofluorocarbons (HFCs) used in air conditioner factories as refrigerants for products and nitrogen trifluoride (NF3) used as a cleaning gas in LCD factories.
-To reduce these gases, we implement a variety of measures, such as preventing leakage of refrigerants, recovering waste refrigerants, decomposing at external parties, and installing removal devices.
+GHGs other than CO2 from energy use emitted by Panasonic include nitrogen fluoride (NF3) and sulfur hexafluoride (SF6) used as cleaning gases in LED and semiconductor factories, hydrofluorocarbons (HFCs) used in air conditioner factories as refrigerants for products.
+To reduce these gases, we implement a variety of measures, such as installing removal devices, preventing leakage of refrigerants, collecting and destroying refrigerants, and replacing the gas with substitute non-GHG.

-GHG emissions other than CO2 from energy use (CO2-equivalent; hereinafter the same) in fiscal 2018 amounted to 130,000 tons, which was 20,000 tons more than the previous fiscal year.
+GHG emissions other than CO_2 from energy use (CO_2 -equivalent; hereinafter the same) in fiscal 2019 amounted to 110,000 tons, which was 20,000 tons less than the previous fiscal year.